VM UK PLC Group Tax Strategy 2021

-The Virgin Money UK PLC Group of companies (the Group) has a low appetite for tax risk.
-It pays all taxes due, including substantial VAT and employer’s liabilities, and in particular does not use complex structures or offshore havens to minimize those liabilities.
+The VM UK PLC Group of companies (the Group) has a low appetite for tax risk.
+It pays all taxes due, including substantial VAT and employer’s liabilities, and does not use complex structures or offshore havens to minimize those liabilities.

 In particular, the Group will: